Permafrost/Tundra/README.md

 // added to the pipeline
 //
 // if specified, the $catch service is invoked to handle the exception, otherwise
-// the exception is rethrown
+// the exception is rethrown; the $catch service should implement the
+// Tundra/tundra.schema.exception:handler specification
 //
 // if specified, the $finally service is always invoked, whether an exception was
 // thrown by $service or not